On Patrol with North London's Orthodox Jewish Crime Fighters

 The patrols are supported by Hatzola, an ambulance service run by Jewish volunteers with emergency medical technician training.
 “Our ambulance service is much faster as well," claims Shulem.
 "They get to the scene of an incident in three minutes.
 The London Ambulance target is eight minutes.”

-Though I’m initially sceptical of these speeds, I witness them first-hand soon after we’ve abandoned our Clapton Common post.
+Though I’m initially skeptical of these speeds, I witness them first-hand soon after we’ve abandoned our Clapton Common post.
 At around 10PM a Shomrim patrolman spots a woman lying in the middle of busy traffic on Stamford Hill Broadway.
 Shulem gets us there in less than a minute.
 When we arrive, two Shomrim members are giving first aid to the woman in the street – a (non-Jewish) pedestrian knocked down by a hit and run driver – while another tapes off the area.
 Two more Shomrim members are taking contact details of witnesses to pass on to police.

 Three minutes later, a Hatzola ambulance arrives and prepares to take the woman to hospital.
 Three minutes after that, the police arrive.